joelw/event_hubs_for_splunk/README.md

     * (optional) `response_handler` (the name of a JavaScript file to filter event data through during ingestion)
 * Save your input, and navigate back to Splunk Home.

+To connect to an IoT Hub, find the endpoint through Azure Portal under IoT Hub -> Endpoints -> Events -> Event Hub-compatible endpoint.
+You will also need to append EntityPath= and the Event Hub-compatible name, which is found in the field above.